weizh888/PokeAlarmWiki/Pushbullet.md

 ## How to get a Pushbullet API Key

-1. Go to Pushbullet.com and click one of the 'Sign up' options.
+1. Go to [Pushbullet](https://www.pushbullet.com/) and click one of the 'Sign up' options.

 2. In the top right corner, click on the letter and select 'My Account'.

 3. Scroll down to 'Create Access Token`.
-Copy this token and place it in api_key parmater.
+Copy this token and place it in api_key paramater.